BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 IMPORTANT: We recommend you start by making a hand sketch of the scheme for your shells.
 This will save you a lot of time.
 {% endhint %}

 When you finish formfinding a shell, save out your compas `.ui` file.
-Also save your final Rhino file with the meshes of your three shells.
+Also save your final Rhino file with the meshes of your final shell(s).

 Answer the questions in the separate word doc titled `CSDI_V_exercise_task3.doc`.